-There's a lot of talk about superfoods these days, we're always hearing about some new Himalayan berry that unlocks eternal life but we think that there is a true superfood that our ancestors knew well that has almost become a waste products now as we have forgotten how to cook it and lost our taste for it, that is of course, beef liver.
+There's a lot of talk about superfoods these days; we're always hearing about some new Himalayan berry that unlocks eternal life.
+But there is a true superfood that our ancestors knew well, but which has almost become a waste product because we have forgotten how to cook it and lost our taste for it.
+This superfood is, of course, beef liver.

 We have wanted to stock beef organs since we founded the business but logistics have made that difficult.

-The problem is that muscle meats are aged for 3 weeks before we take delivery, we have the abattoirs we work with age the carcass and deliver to us when it's ready for cutting, unfortunately organs are best consumed fresh, very fresh, certainly not 3 weeks old!
+The problem is that muscle meats are aged for 3 weeks before we take delivery.
+The abattoirs we work with age the carcass and deliver to us when it's ready for cutting.
+Organs on the other hand are best consumed very fresh – certainly not 3 weeks old!

-As we have scaled up we're buying more regularly from our supplier Neil Harley who is delivering the dry aged carcass to us on the same day that other animals are taken to the abattoir meaning we can get the organ meats the day after, this is as it should be.
-Very fresh, not frozen and full of nutrition.
+As we have scaled up we're buying more regularly from our supplier Neil Harley, who is delivering the dry-aged carcass to us on the same day that other animals are taken to the abattoir, meaning we can get the organ meats the next day.
+This is as it should be: very fresh, not frozen, and full of nutrition.

-So now we're able to sell beef liver we have decided to only sell it as fresh as it can be, we will ship the day after we receive it, once every 2 weeks, we doubt you can find fresher anywhere.
-To be informed as to the shipping date please use the 'notify me' button on the product page here.
+Now we're able to sell beef liver, we have decided to only sell it as fresh as it can be.
+We ship the day after we receive it, once every two weeks, and we doubt you can find fresher anywhere.
+To stay in the loop with shipping dates, please use the 'notify me' button on the product page here.

 Vitamin B12: 3,460% of the RDI.
 Vitamin B12 helps the formation of red blood cells and DNA.
 It is also involved in healthy brain function.

 Vitamin A: 860–1,100% of the RDI.
 Vitamin A is important for normal vision, immune function and reproduction.
 It also helps organs like the heart and kidneys function properly.